thegricean/tgrep2_project/tutorials/tdtlite.md

 1. TOC
 {:toc}

 In this tutorial, you'll set up a simple TDTlite project culminating in a .tsv database of instances of "some" with additional information about each instance -- e.g., the match's unique TGrep2 ID, the full sentence, whether "some" occurs in the partitive, and whether "some" occurs at the start of a sentence.
-To do this easily, use [TDTlite]().
+To do this easily, use TDTlite, a wrapper that allows for batch calling of perl scripts that make up the TDT.

 ## Set up the project structure